tigr0w/Idov31_idov31.github.io/_posts/2022-07-14-lord-of-the-ring0-p1.md

 ## Conclusion

-This blog post is maybe short but is the start of the coming series of blog posts about kernel drivers and rootkits specifically.
+This blog post may be short but is the start of the coming series of blog posts about kernel drivers and rootkits specifically.
 Another one, more detailed, will come out soon!

 I hope that you enjoyed the blog and I'm available on [Twitter](https://twitter.com/Idov31), [Telegram](https://t.me/idov31) and by [Mail](mailto:idov3110@gmail.com) to hear what you think about it!
 This blog series is following my learning curve of kernel mode development and if you like this blog post you can check out Nidhogg on [GitHub](https://github.com/idov31/Nidhogg).